Tuesday, 18 August 2020

 "I say people will insist on things being different."

-After Sunday's post I can't stop thinking about Thatcher so here's some socialism: My parents recommended "They Came To A City", or told me they'd enjoyed it at least.
-As far as I could tell the film's an unapologetically utopian thought experiment from pipe-smoker J. B. Priestley, whom Orwell then put on a list, and a lot of it's come true according to my parents.
-There's another slice of the film here on youtube but then that's it, because what my algorithms threw up next was not a third clip, but instead perhaps the most concentrated dose of Seventies British Programming I've encountered outside of pastiche...
+After Sunday's post I can't stop thinking about Thatcher, so here's some socialism: My parents recommended "They Came To A City", or at least told me they'd enjoyed it.
+As far as I could tell, the film's an unapologetically utopian thought experiment from pipe-smoker J. B. Priestley, just before Orwell put him on a list, and a lot of it has come true, according to my parents.
+There's another slice of the film on youtube, but then that's it.
+What my algorithms then threw up instead was not a third clip, but perhaps the most concentrated dose of Seventies British Programming I've encountered outside of pastiche...

 But he's talking about hope.
 Not towering hope like Priestley's, just something on the "oh that'll be nice" scale, and it's a tone I'm unfamiliar with.
 It's not an unemotional watch.
 Here's more.